Fubs/reddit-uncensored/README.md

 ## Building the Extension Locally

 This extension uses [pnpm](https://pnpm.io)'s workspace feature to separate firefox and chrome builds.
-You can install pnpm directly, but I recommend using [corepack](https://github.com/nodejs/corepack).
+You can install pnpm directly, or use [corepack](https://github.com/nodejs/corepack).

 To build the extension, run